groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/view-result/_index.md

     print("Document does not contain attachments")
 ```

+**Pro Tip**: Don't forget to check for attachments - they're often the most valuable part of the document, especially in email scenarios.

-### Step 6: Building a Complete Document Viewer with ViewResult
+### Step 6: Building a Production-Ready Document Viewer

-Now let's combine our knowledge to build a complete viewer interface:
+Now let's put it all together into something you'd actually want to use in production:

 ```python
 # Tutorial Code Example: Complete document viewer application